 \subsubsection{Birth of the Pauli resonance state}

-To detect the Pauli and shape resonance states we analyzed behavior of phase shifts as a function of energy.
-Rapid growth of phase shift was considered as a signal of a resonance state.
-There is another way for detecting of resonance states of both types.
-This way applicable for any method which involve a square integrable basis of functions.
-Unfortunately this method works for relatively narrow resonance states.
-The narrow resonance states can be detected by calculating eigenspectrum of a Hamiltonian with different number of basis functions.
-By displaying eigenenergies as a function of the number of basis functions (we denote them as $N_{O}$) involved in calculations, a resonance state will display itself as a plateau or/and as a avoid crossing.
-Energy of plateau is the energy of a resonance state.
-Such way of detecting of resonance states is an essential element of the stabilization method (Ref. \cite{1970PhRvA...1.1109H}) and complex scaling method (see definitions of the method and its recent progress in applications to many-cluster systems in Refs. \cite{2014PrPNP..79....1M, 2012PThPS.192....1H}, \cite{2020PTEP.2020lA101M}).
+To detect the Pauli and shape resonance states, we analyzed the behavior of phase shifts as functions of the energy.
+The rapid growth of the phase shift was considered as the signal of a resonance state.
+There is another way for detecting the resonance states of both types.
+This way is applicable for any method which involves a square integrable basis of functions.
+Unfortunately, this method works for relatively narrow resonance states.
+The narrow resonance states can be detected by calculating the eigenspectrum of a Hamiltonian with different numbers of basis functions.
+By displaying the eigenenergies as functions of the number of basis functions (we denote them as $N_{O}$) involved in calculations, a resonance state will display itself as a plateau or/and as an avoid crossing.
+The energy of a plateau is the energy of a resonance state.
+Such way of detecting the resonance states is an essential element of the stabilization method (Ref. \cite{1970PhRvA...1.1109H}) and the complex scaling method (see definitions of the method and its recent progress in applications to many-cluster systems in Refs. \cite{2014PrPNP..79....1M, 2012PThPS.192....1H, 2020PTEP.2020lA101M}).

-In Fig. \ref{Fig:Spectr32M7LiTvsN} we show dependence of eigenenergies of the 3/2$^{-}$ state in $^{7}$Li as a functions of the number of oscillator function $N_{0}$ used in calculations.
-We gradually change the number of oscillator from 1 to 100.
-One can see that it necessary to use at least three oscillator functions to create plateau or, in other words, to obtain eigenvalue with the energy which is very close to the energy of resonance state.
-Such a plateau unambiguously indicate presence of a narrow resonance state.
-This result is naturally compatible (consistent) with the results of phase shift calculations.
-Besides, the wave functions of the resonance states obtained with 5, 10 and 100 oscillator functions are very close to each other \ in the range of small values of $n$, as it demonstrated in Fig. \ref{Fig:WaveFunsO32M7LiTConv}.
-It proves that the narrow 3/2$^{-}$ resonance state is formed by oscillator functions with a very small values of $n$.
+In Fig. \ref{Fig:Spectr32M7LiTvsN}, we show the dependence of the eigenenergies of the 3/2$^{-}$ state in $^{7}$Li=$^4$He+$^3$H on the number of oscillator functions $N_{0}$ used in calculations.
+We gradually change the number of oscillator functions from 1 to 100.
+One can see that it is necessary to use at least three oscillator functions to create a plateau or, in other words, to obtain the eigenvalue with the energy which is very close to the energy of a resonance state.
+Such a plateau unambiguously indicates the presence of a narrow resonance state.
+This result is naturally consistent with the results of phase shift calculations.
+Besides, the wave functions of the resonance states obtained with 5, 10, and 100 oscillator functions are very close to one another in the region of small values of $n$, as it demonstrated in Fig. \ref{Fig:WaveFunsO32M7LiTConv}.
+It proves that the narrow 3/2$^{-}$ resonance state is formed by oscillator functions with very small values of $n$.